jsFame/api.scheduler.nas/README.md

 ### Functional specs

-Task management allows users to register, create tasks and manage them, major features are
+Scheduler allows users to register, create and manage their calendar and events

 - User [Host&Guest] SignUp & SignIn
 - Create Events for every day